 In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, accounting guidance, which removes Step 2 from the goodwill impairment test.
 As amended, the goodwill impairment test will consist of one step comparing the fair value of a reporting unit with its carrying amount.
 Under the simplified model, a goodwill impairment is calculated as the difference between the carrying amount of the reporting unit and its fair value, but not to exceed the carrying amount of goodwill allocated to that reporting unit.
 Early adoption is permitted.
 The guidance is effective for public business entities for interim and annual periods beginning after its annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
-We are currently evaluating the impact of this standard and we do not expect the adoption of this standard will have an impact on our consolidated financial position and results of operations.
+Adoption of this standard is not expected to have an impact on our consolidated financial position, results of operations and statement of cash flows.